JAHC's Vaughn serves NYC health workers, brings home farm-to-table nutrition plans

-After his recent five-day trip to provide aid in NYC — the globe’s hottest zone for COVID-19 — Vaughn, 46, had tested negative for the often lethal respiratory virus.
+After his recent five-day trip to provide aid in New York City — the globe’s hottest zone for COVID-19 — Vaughn, 46, had tested negative for coronavirus.

 Well known for his role as a key health care provider at the city’s James Austin Health Clinic, Vaughn has long had the constitution for dealing with chaos calmly.